About the register

 Frequently Asked Questions

 IMPORTANT: The following questions and answers are no substitute for the full legal texts referred to above.
-The FAQ seeks to provide short answers on complex topics and will not cover all details of the relevant legislation.
+The FAQ seeks to provide short answers on selected topics and will not cover all details of the relevant legislation.

 Accounts